Ecology of Tasmania: Flora

-The most ancient communities in Tasmania have an ancestry that extend back to a time when the Earth's continents were all joined as single landmass known as Pangea which existed beyond 200 million years ago.
-Pangea split from east to west into Laurasia, comprising North America and Eurasia, and Gondwana, the two remaining connected at Gibraltar with the Tethys Sea separating them.
+The most ancient communities in Tasmania have an ancestry that extend back to a time when the Earth's continents were all joined as single landmass known as Pangaea which existed more than 200 million years ago.
+Pangaea split from east to west into Laurasia, comprising North America and Eurasia, and Gondwana, the two remaining connected at Gibraltar with the Tethys Sea separating them.
 The presence of closely related organisms in both the Northern and Southern Hemispheres cannot be accounted for by migration.

 The Antarctic flora is a distinct community of vascular plants which evolved millions of years ago on the supercontinent of Gondwana, and is now found on several separate areas of the Southern Hemisphere, including southern South America, southernmost Africa, New Zealand, Australia and New Caledonia.
-Based on the similarities in their flora, botanist Ronald Good identified a separate Antarctic Floristic Kingdom that included southern South America, New Zealand, and some southern island groups.
+Based on the similarities in their flora, botanist Ronald Good identified a separate Antarctic floristic kingdom that included southern South America, New Zealand, and some southern island groups.
 Good identified Australia as its own floristic kingdom, and included New Guinea and New Caledonia in the Paleotropical floristic kingdom, because of the influx of tropical Eurasian flora that had mostly supplanted the Antarctic flora.

 Millions of years ago, Antarctica was warmer and much wetter, and supported the Antarctic flora, including forests of podocarps and southern beech.
 Antarctica was also part of the ancient supercontinent of Gondwanaland, which gradually broke up by continental drift starting 110 million years ago.
-The separation of South America from Antarctica 30-35 million years ago allowed the Antarctic Circumpolar Current to form, which isolated Antarctica climatically and caused it to become much colder.
-The Antarctic flora subsequently died out in Antarctica, but is still an important component of the flora of southern Neotropic (South America) and Australasia, which were also former parts of Gondwana.
+The separation of South America from Antarctica 30 to 35 million years ago allowed the Antarctic Circumpolar Current to form, which isolated Antarctica climatically and caused it to become much colder.
+The Antarctic flora subsequently died out there, but is still an important component of the flora of southern Neotropic (South America) and Australasia, which were also former parts of Gondwana.

-Some genera that originated in Antarctic Flora are still a recognised major component of New Caledonia, Tasmania, mainland Australia, Madagascar, India, New Zealand, and southern South America.
+Some genera that originated in Antarctic flora are still a recognised major component of New Caledonia, Tasmania, mainland Australia, Madagascar, India, New Zealand, and southern South America.

-There are three species of Nothofagus in Australia.
+There are three species of Nothofagaceae in Australia.
 Stands of myrtle beech (Nothofagus cunninghamii) exist in the Tarkine Forest.
 There are also stands of this species in the Great Otway National Park, the Central Highlands, the Strzelecki Ranges and Wilsons Promontory National Park, of Victoria.

 Deciduous beech (Nothofagus gunnii) occurs in mountainous parts of Tasmania.
-Antarctic beech (Nothofagus moorei) is found in eastern NSW cool temperate rainforests and cloud forests, but does not occur in Victoria or Tasmania.
+Antarctic beech (Nothofagus moorei) is found in eastern New South Wales' cool temperate rainforests and cloud forests, but does not occur in Victoria or Tasmania.